sfc-gh-dwilczak/tutorials/README.md

-# tutorials
+# Snowflake tutorials:
 My tutorials for users using snowflake.
+Here is the [wiki](https://sfc-gh-dwilczak.github.io/tutorials/).